rush86999/atomic/README.md

 Add tasks on your calendar from any app.
 Let the AI scheduler move around these task events while still giving you time to get them done.

 Now take this even a step further with events that are modifiable and can be placed somewhere else based on your priorities.
 Let all of this happen automagically for you on a daily basis before work starts.

+### What this is not for?
+- Replace Calendly links.
+Calendly links are for arranging fixed meetings that do not change like with your clients.
+- Replace regular scheduled fixed meetings.
+Fixed time meetings do not get changed.
+- Creating fixed meetings.
+Just use your calendar for it.

 ## Documentation